Mission-KI/Fair-Data-Publisher/CONTRIBUTING.md

-# Contributing to FDO1
+# Contributing to FAIR Data Publisher

-Thank you for your interest in contributing to FDO1!
+Thank you for your interest in contributing to FAIR Data Publisher!
 This document provides guidelines and instructions for contributing.

 ## Branching Strategy